Oct 24, 2024

 Personal Loan 72 months $15,000 12.99% $301

-Organizing your debts can make it easier to decide how to pay them off.
-(Table for illustrative purposes only.)
+Organizing your debts can help make it easier to decide how to pay them off.
+(Example for illustration only, based on Illinois data.
+Your situation may look different.)

-Once you have made your list, figure out your monthly expenses.
-How much do you spend on food, utilities, rent or mortgage payments, and minimum payments on all your debts?
+Once you’ve made your list, figure out your monthly expenses.
+How much do you spend on food, utilities, rent or mortgage, and minimum payments on all your debts?
 Remember, you need to pay at least the monthly minimums on all your loans, or your credit score could suffer.

-Add up those numbers and subtract it from your monthly net income (your take-home pay).
-Let’s say that after accounting for your expenses and setting aside a little money for savings, you have $300 left over to pay down your debts.
+Add up all your monthly expenses and subtract the total from your monthly net income (your take-home pay).
+Let’s say that after accounting for your expenses and setting aside a little money for savings, you have $300 left over to pay down your debt.
 Now you’re ready to decide how to use that money.

 What is the debt avalanche method?

-The debt avalanche method means paying off debt with the highest interest rate first.
-Because you are prioritizing your most expensive loans, this method is the most cost-effective way to pay down debt.
+This means you pay off the debt with the highest interest rate first.
+Because you are prioritizing your most expensive loans, this method may be the most cost-effective way to pay down debt.

 Which method is better—snowball or avalanche?

-But saving money is a worthy goal, too, which is what the avalanche method allows you to do.
-Paying off the highest interest rates first means saving money in interest charges over time.
-The downside is it can be hard to maintain momentum when the gratification you get from paying off debt is delayed.
+But saving money is a worthy goal, too, which is what the avalanche method may allow you to do.
+Paying off the highest interest rate first means you could save money in interest charges over time.
+The downside is, it can be hard to maintain momentum when the gratification you get from paying off smaller loans is delayed.

 Comparing methods side by side

-There are pros and cons to the debt snowball and the debt avalanche method, so looking at them together can help you determine which one could work best for your situation.
+There are pros and cons to the debt snowball and debt avalanche methods, so looking at them together can help you determine which one could work best for your situation.

-You can refer to this summary of the pros and cons of each method to see which will work best for you:
+You can refer to this summary to see which method will work best for you:

 Debt Snowball Method Debt Avalanche Method